Yaribz/SpringIrcBridge/README.md

 The SIGUSR1 signal can be used to reload code without impacting connected users.

+If a file named "BROADCAST.txt" is created or modified in current working directory, its content is instantly broadcasted to connected users as IRC notice message(s).

 Logs are available in the "log" subdirectory (created automatically if needed)

 Usage